-The colourful stories of the Olympic Gods, larger than life warrior heroes like Achilles and Hector, the journey of Odysseus and "the super-natural monsters" he fought on his way home.
-We learn about the bloody Trojan War, the courageous acts of the 300 Spartans who died "fighting for freedom".
-The genius of Alexander the Great who led a small army of hard men to conquer the ancient world.
-We look at the philosopher/soldier Socrates whose critical opinions resulted in being brought to trial and made to drink poison for "corrupting the youth" and possessing "mythical voices in his head".
-We follow the 18-year-old son of Julius Caesar and his bloody path of revenge, the death of partyloving Marc Antony and the most flamboyant Queen the world had ever seen, Cleopatra of Egypt.
-You will laugh and be horrified at the comedy of Juvenal who gave us the most bizarre picture of the "moral and sexual degeneration" of Roman society and their "bloody gladiatorial competitions".
-All these stories have direct relevance to the modern world.
+Only two topics are taught each year.
+We begin with the colourful stories of the Olympic Gods, larger than life warrior heroes like Achilles and Hector fighting for Helen of Troy.
+We cover the journey of Odysseus and "the super-natural monsters" he fought on his way home.
+We learn about the genius of Alexander the Great who led a small army of hard men on the road to avenge and to conquer the ancient nation of Persia.
+We learn about conspiracy theories and follow the 18-year-old son of Julius Caesar on his bloody path of revenge, to the death of party-loving Marc Antony and the most flamboyant Queen the world had ever seen, Cleopatra of Egypt.
+You will learn about the most bizarre "moral and sexual degeneration" of Roman society and their love for "bloody gladiatorial competitions".
+You will ask yourself the question why did the USA adopt a Roman form of government if it was so violent?
+All these stories have direct relevance to the your life in modern world.